m1chaelwilliams/m1chaelwilliams/README.md

 - game development
 - Low level design

-One of my favorite hobbies is leaarning new programming languages.
+One of my favorite hobbies is learning new programming languages.
 Here is a list of the ones I know (in no particular order):
 - C
 - C++
 - C#